PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 ## Learning Objectives:
 After this module, you'll gain a basic understanding and learn how to apply:
-1. Flow;
+1. Flow-Theory;
-2. Interface Design;
+2. User Interface Design;
-3. Prototyping with proto.io.
+3. Prototyping a vertical slice with proto.io.

 Table of contents:
-1. Flow: .5 hours
+1. Flow: 1 hour
-2. User Interface Design: .5 hours
+2. User Interface Design: 1 hour
-3. Prototyping: Building a wireframe prototype using proto.io: 2 hours
+3. Prototyping: Create a vertical slice: 4 hours

 **Now, open your worklog and plan the different tasks for today there!**